hoopty3/siriproxy-isy99i/README.md

 **What is the status/thermostat thermostat/status?**

-- Will retrieve and report the status of the following: current temp, cooling setpoing, heating setpoint, and mode.
+- Will retrieve and report the status of the following: current temp, cooling setpoint, heating setpoint, and mode.

 **Set cooling/cool setpoint/cooling setpoint to (##)**